- About us

 The panel decides which small grant applications will be funded.

 Large grants are awarded subject to a two stage process.
 At stage 1, the evaluation panel will review and score all applications.
-The highest scoring projects will proceed to stage 2 where they can promote their project at the Phoenix Festival.
-The funding for large grants will be decided by Phoenix tenants voting for their favourite project(s) either at the Phoenix Festival, by postal vote or online.
+The highest scoring projects will proceed to stage 2 where they can promote their project through a 2-minute video which will be hosted on our Youtube channel and website.
+The funding for large grants will be decided by Phoenix tenants voting for their favourite project(s) by postal, telephone or online vote.

 Find out more about our scoring process on page 4 of the criteria document.